Analysis Tasks and Skills

 Systems Thinking

-In the context of systems theory, the system is an organized entity made up of interrelated and interdependent parts.
-Systems thinking means to have the ability to see the large picture, to look at the solution from the context of the whole organization, and to identify impacts to people, processes, and software that are not necessarily directly changed by the solution.
+Within the framework of systems theory, a system is an organized entity composed of interrelated and interdependent parts.
+Systems thinking is the ability to maintain a holistic view—seeing the "big picture"—by analyzing a solution within the context of the entire organization.
+This involves identifying ripple effects on people, processes, and software that might not be directly modified by the solution but are nonetheless affected by its implementation.

 Problem Solving